dmliao/wanderer/docs/content/pages/06-plugins.md

 The `parse` function returns different options depending on whether the plugin processes **asset** or **content** files.

 All `opts` objects have a `touchedFile` parameter, which is an object with relevant information about the input file.
-That `fileInfo` object has the following shape:
+That `assetFile` object has the following shape:

 ```
 {
-    isModified: boolean, - whether or not the file was modified since last build
     id: string, - unique identifier for the file
     file: string, - filename with extension of the source directory
     dir: string, - path to the source directory of the file
-    config: object - the _directory_ configuration object.
-Includes dates.
+    config: object - the _file_ configuration object
+    url: string - expected URL of the page
+    date - Date object with the last modified (or custom set) date
+    updated - Date object with the last modified date
 }
 ```